The Pupil Response Test

 The procedure of the Pupil Response Test

-The Pupil Response Test is a straightforward procedure performed during routine neurological or ophthalmological exams.
-It requires minimal equipment and takes only a few minutes to complete.
+The Pupil Response Test is a simple and quick clinical procedure routinely performed during neurological and ophthalmological examinations.
+It requires minimal equipment and provides important information about the integrity of the visual and neurological pathways.

 1. Materials